-- (a) seek to ensure that the exploitation of sea fisheries resources is carried out in a sustainable way, - (b) seek to balance the social and economic benefits of exploiting the sea fisheries resources of the district with the need to protect the marine environment from, or promote its recovery from, the effects of such exploitation, - (c) take any other steps which in the authority's opinion are necessary or expedient for the purpose of making a contribution to the achievement of sustainable development, and - (d) seek to balance the different needs of persons engaged in the exploitation of sea fisheries resources in the District."
+(a) seek to ensure that the exploitation of sea fisheries resources is carried out in a sustainable way,

+- (b) seek to balance the social and economic benefits of exploiting the sea fisheries resources of the District with the need to protect the marine environment from, or promote its recovery from, the effects of such exploitation, - (c) take any other steps which in the authority's opinion are necessary or expedient for the purpose of making a contribution to the achievement of sustainable development, and - (d) seek to balance the different needs of persons engaged in the exploitation of sea fisheries resources in the District."

-Bait gathering or collection, refers to the taking of worms (lugworms and ragworms) and crabs (particularly peeler crabs; those crabs that have just gone through the process of ecdysis and have soft shells) for the use of seaangling bait.
-Hand gathering and collection of shellfish (predominantly winkles, cockles and clams in the Sussex IFCA District) for human consumption typically occurs by hand using forks and rakes that expose the shellfish for collection.
-All these activities are regarded as 'fisheries' within the broad meaning of the Marine and Coastal Access Act 2009 and the definition of 'marine resources'.
-Subsequently it falls within the Authority's duties to manage these fisheries sustainably under s.153 of the Act.
+Bait gathering or collection, refers to the taking of worms (lugworms and ragworms) and crabs (particularly peeler crabs; those crabs that have just gone through the process of ecdysis and have soft shells) for the use of sea-angling bait.
+Hand gathering and collection of shellfish (predominantly winkles, cockles and clams in the Sussex IFC District) for human consumption typically occurs by hand using forks and rakes that expose the shellfish for collection.
+All these activities are regarded as 'fisheries' within the broad meaning of the MaCAA and the definition of 'marine resources'.
+Subsequently it falls within the Authority's duties to manage these fisheries sustainably under section 153 of the MaCAA.
 For the purposes of this proposed byelaw the term 'hand gathering' is used to cover all these activities.

-In addition, section 154 provides that the authority for an IFC District "must seek to ensure that the conservation objectives of any Marine Conservation Zones in the District are furthered."
-IFCAs are also required to ensure that all existing and potential commercial fishing activities within European Marine Sites are managed in accordance with Article 6 of the Habitats Directive.
-A site-level assessment needs to be conducted to determine whether management of an activity is required to conserve site features.
+In addition, section 154 provides that the authority for an IFC District "must seek to ensure that the conservation objectives of any marine conservation zones in the District are furthered."
+IFCAs are also required to ensure that all existing and potential commercial fishing activities within European Marine Sites are managed in accordance with Article 6 of Council Directive 92/43/EEC on the Conservation of natural habitats and of wild fauna and flora A site-level assessment needs to be conducted to determine whether management of an activity is required to conserve site features.
 Site level assessments are carried out in a manner that is consistent with the provisions of Article 6(3) of the Habitats Directive.